-If you are in need of an affordable yet portable blood pressure monitor, then put the Omron BP652 7 Series Wrist Blood Pressure Monitor under your radar.
+If you are in need of an affordable yet portable blood pressure machine, then put this Omron BP652 7 Series Wrist Blood Pressure Monitor under your radar.

-This wrist meter is easy to use and especially great for those that find upper arm monitors to be cumbersome or painful to use.
+This Omron 7 Series Wrist Blood Pressure Machine is easy to use and especially great for those that find upper arm monitors to be cumbersome or painful to use.

-Heart Guide Technology – What Sets This Monitor Apart From The Competition
+Heart Guide Technology – What Sets This Omron BP652 Review Apart From The Competition

-What sets the Omron BP652 7 Series Wrist Blood Pressure Monitor apart from the inaccurate wrist meters of the past is the use of Omron’s Heart Guide Technology.
+What sets the Omron BP652 7 Series Wrist Blood Pressure Monitor apart from the inaccurate Wrist Blood Pressure Monitors of the past is the use of Omron’s Heart Guide Technology.

-Wrist blood pressure meters have had a bad reputation for poor accuracy, which is usually attributed to not using the monitor according to instructions from the user’s manual.
+Wrist Blood Pressure Monitor have had a bad reputation for poor accuracy, which is usually attributed to not using the monitor according to instructions from the user’s manual.

-What the Heart Guide Technology does is clearly indicate to you, via the Heart Guide Indicator light at the top of the monitor and a useful buzzer, whether or not you are in the optimal position for taking a reading.
+What the Omron Heart Guide Technology does is clearly indicate to you, via the Omron Heart Guide Indicator light at the top of the machine and a useful buzzer, whether or not you are in the optimal position for taking a reading.

 ON1 - Default Setting, But Not Recommended

 ON1 is the default setting, which is surprising because it does use the Heart Guide Technology feature, but not to its full capability.
-With ON1, the monitor automatically takes a reading after several seconds regardless of whether or not the monitor is correctly positioned.
+With ON1, the Omron 7 Series Wrist Blood Pressure Monitor automatically takes a reading after several seconds regardless of whether or not the Wrist Blood Pressure Monitor is correctly positioned.

 The Heart Guide Indicator light will turn blue if you are in the right position or orange if you are not in the correct position.